DigiCred/veris-portal-styleguide/README.md

 ## Setup

--Clone this repo and then run the following commands in the cloned directory for setting up the local package:
+- Clone this repo and then run the following commands in the cloned directory for setting up the local package:
 ```bash
 npm i
 npm run build